Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - TandF:wser20

    * - Parent_ISBN
      - ISBN of the parent item in the format ISBN-13 with hyphens.
+E-ISBN is the expected value, with print ISBNs provided only where E-ISBN is not available.
      - IR
      -